Wilhelmina Canal: The Bake plan

 The plan came to nothing, primarily because the national government did not want to execute it.
 The province thought it too risky to do it on her own, also because the maintenance would then also become a provincial task.
 The discussion centered on whether the canal was a local interest, or a national interest.
 In the senate Jacob van den Biesen noted that the government thought projects like the Nieuwe Waterweg (25 million), the North Sea Canal (12.5 million), and the Nieuwe Merwede (20.5 million) to be of national interest, but that the result was that North Brabant had to pay for these, but got nothing in return, not even 2 million for the canal.
 Van den Biesen then suggested that he might take a principal stand, and vote against all other projects if Brabant got nothing.

 The name Wilhelmina Canal dates at least to April 1901.
 In 1903 Minister Johannes Christiaan de Marez Oyens made some changes to the plan, leading to a significant increase in cost.
 On 9 February 1904 the provincial government of North Brabant voted to contribute 2.5 million guilders to construction of the canal by the national government.
 In November 1904 a law to construct the canal was sent to the House of Representatives, but it soon became clear that this law would only lead to actual construction of the canal if funding became available.
 The people of North-Brabant thought that they had been fooled by the minister.
 On 11 May 1905 the law for the canal was approved by the House of Representatives.

 Construction starts

 In spite of the non-committal character of the law, the government started to delimit the future course of the canal in July 1906.
 Soon after, 500,000 guilders for the canal were added to the 1907 budget.
 By May 1907 a detailed map of the section in Tilburg was published.
-In these years a lot of time and money was spent on buying, and where necessary disappropriation, of grounds for the canal.
-In November 1908 the disappropriation law for the canal was treated in the House of Representatives.
+In these years a lot of time and money was spent on buying, and where necessary compulsory purchase, of grounds for the canal.
+In November 1908 the compulsory purchase law for the canal was treated in the House of Representatives.
 Overall construction was slow.
 In 1911 there was a budget of 750,000 guilders.
-Of this sum 600,000 was spent on disappropriation, and only 75,000 were spent on construction.
+Of this sum 600,000 was spent on purchasing land, and only 75,000 were spent on construction.
 It led to another heated debate in The Hague.